-Inslee’s plan for Washington’s economic recovery from coronavirus outbreak includes massive testing, resources for mental health
+Inslee says elective surgeries, outdoor recreation and some construction could restart soon as Washington recovers from coronavirus

 Inslee’s three-part plan includes massive statewide testing, teams of workers performing contact tracing, resources for mental health and homelessness and a phased-in reopening of certain businesses, while practicing social distancing.

-The governor laid out the plan to make sure the state could quickly tamp down new outbreaks of COVID-19, the illness caused by the virus, reopen the economy in phases and help workers and businesses recover from the economic downturn.
+The plan would make sure the state could quickly tamp down new outbreaks of COVID-19, the illness caused by the virus, reopen the economy in phases and help workers and businesses recover from the economic downturn.

 The governor has emphasized that his decision to lift temporary restrictions such as the stay-at-home order — which shuttered thousands of businesses and maintained a ban on large gatherings — will be driven by public-health data.
 One of the key indicators will be if the number of confirmed COVID-19 cases continues to trend down over time.

-The governor’s plan envisions rapid and wide-scale testing across the state, as well as a surge in contact tracing.
+The plan envisions rapid and wide-scale testing across the state, as well as a surge in contact tracing.
 The state Department of health is working with county public health agencies to create a plan for extensive contact tracing, an important component to identifying and responding to flare ups of the disease.

 Inslee described the 1,500 people being brought on to do contact tracing — a mix of state and local health workers, members of the National Guard and volunteers — as a “rapid response” team.
 They could start operating by the second week of May, he added.